tommus/libgdx-android-template/README.md

 ## Compatibility

-This application targets Android (4.4) Nougat and newer.
+This application targets Android (4.4) KitKat and newer.

 ## Project Modules